-The architect appointed to design the new opera house was the leading architect for theaters of the day, Giuseppe Galli Bibiena, an Italian who had been working for the Viennese Imperial court.
-His son Carlo Galli Bibiena was responsible for the project in Bayreuth and he remained at the court until the death of the margravine, creating numerous stage designs and festival decorations for the margravial opera house.
+The architect appointed to design the new opera house was the leading architect for theatres of the day, Giuseppe Galli Bibiena, an Italian who had been working for the Viennese Imperial court.
+His son Carlo Galli Bibiena was responsible for the project in Bayreuth and he remained at the court until the death of the margravine, creating numerous stage designs and festival decorations.

 The interior of the theater was constructed in record time with some of the wooden architectural elements and sculptures prefabricated and painted elsewhere.
 Thus a masterpiece of ephemeral festival architecture was completed from 1744 to 1748 in under four years.

-(Text source: Bayerische Schlossverwaltung)
+(Text source: Bayerische Schlösserverwaltung)

 Video: The Margravial Opera House in 37 seconds

 Learn more about the Opera House (and turn on the English subtitles if needed):

 New in 2023: Grand Opening of World Heritage Centre

 To complement the Margravial Opera House, a new museum with a World Heritage Information Centre opened in April 2023 in the building next door, in the former Komödien- and Redoutenhaus.